caroocortes/wikidata-edit-history/README.md

 A .env template file is provided with the variables needed to connect to the postgres DB which will store the tables revision, change and change_metadata.
 *Change the values to comply with your DB.*

+When running the parsers, the table schemas are automatically created.

 ### Structure of the repo

 - *scripts*: contains classes DumpParser and PageParser which parse Wikidata's XML files.